simulatedScience/Beleriand_Ticket-to-Ride/README.md

 ### How to run the program
 The code is currently not packaged as a standalone application, so you will have to run it from the source code (written in python).
 You can find the code in `coding/ttr_map_maker`.
 There, execute `board_layout_gui.py` to start the program, which will open a new window.
 Try out the many buttons!

+## how the program was created
+Most of the code was written with some level of support or inspiration from GitHub Copilot and/or OpenAI's ChatGPT.
+Other than that, if files contain code that is not my own, I tried to mention it in the file header and/or function docstring.
+Most of the code is my own though.